How to use taxicabs--and how to avoid excessive cab fares--in Rome, Italy.

 Airport taxi service:

-In October, 2006, the Comune di Roma introduced flat rates for rides in licensed taxis between Fiumicino or Ciampino Airport and the city center (any location within the Aurelian Walls).
-The fares, which include luggage, are:
+The Comune di Roma has established flat rates for rides in licensed taxis between Fiumicino or Ciampino Airport and the city center (any location within the Aurelian Walls).
+The current fares, which include luggage, are: